taoensso/timbre/README.md

 ```

 A few things to note:
  * Appenders are _trivial_ to write & configure - **they're just fns**.
 It's Timbre's job to dispatch useful args to appenders when appropriate, it's their job to do something interesting with them.
  * Being 'just fns', appenders have basically limitless potential: write to your database, send a message over the network, check some other state (e.g. environment config) before making a choice, etc.

 #### Log levels and ns filters

 The **log level** may be set:
-  * At compile-time: (`TIMBRE_LEVEL` environment variable).
+ * At compile-time: (`TIMBRE_LEVEL` environment variable)
-  * Statically using: `timbre/set-level!`/`timbre/merge-level!`.
+ * Statically using: `timbre/set-level!`/`timbre/merge-level!`
-  * Dynamically using: `timbre/with-level`.
+ * Dynamically using: `timbre/with-level`

 The **ns filters** may be set:
-  * At compile-time: (`TIMBRE_NS_WHITELIST`, `TIMBRE_NS_BLACKLIST` env vars).
+ * At compile-time: (`TIMBRE_NS_WHITELIST`, `TIMBRE_NS_BLACKLIST` env vars)
-  * Statically using: `timbre/set-config!`/`timbre/merge-config!`.
+ * Statically using: `timbre/set-config!`/`timbre/merge-config!`
-  * Dynamically using: `timbre/with-config`.
+ * Dynamically using: `timbre/with-config`

 There are also variants of the core logging macros that take an **explicit config arg**:
 ```clojure